Skip to content

 Gold plated jewelry is made by using electricity or chemicals to deposit and bond a very thin layer of Gold over Sterling Silver.
 But this gold layer fades or wears off over time.
 However, it will stay as a beautiful piece of silver jewelry, if you choose to keep it that way.

-If you want to keep the gold plating as long as possible, note that buffing and cleaning is not recommended.
+If you want to keep the gold plating as long as possible, note that strong buffing and cleaning is not recommended.

 Here are the reasons why: